 - North Blue

 - and many more

-On planting day, carefully remove it from the pot you purchased it in.
+On planting day, carefully remove it from the pot that it was purchased it in.

-However, too much disturbance or rough handling of the roots will likely kill the plant no matter what size it is.
-Blueberry plants are much more delicate than many other types of plants.
+However, too much disturbance or rough handling of the roots could kill the plant no matter what size it is.
+Blueberry plant roots are much more delicate than some other types of plants.

-- Bury it to the same depth as it is now, leave the crown above the soil line
+- Bury it to the same depth as it is now, leaving the crown above the soil line

 - Water generously after planting